mavlink/MAVSDK-Python/README.rst

 Running the examples
 ~~~~~~~~~~~~~~~~~~~~

-Once the packages have been installed, the examples can be run.
+Once the package has been installed, the examples can be run.